 Comparison with the USA: effects of legalization and mass pardons

-The USA has already seen a similar change in 2022 with the legalization of cannabis in several states.
+The USA has already experienced a similar change in 2022 with the legalization of cannabis in several states.
 President Joe Biden campaigned for the pardoning of people convicted of simple cannabis possession.

 The figures speak for themselves: around 2.5 million people have benefited from these mass pardons.
 This enables those affected to return to a normal life, including the restoration of important civil rights such as the right to vote or serve on a jury.